deepanshs/csdmpy/docs/examples/1D{1}-datasets/1D{1}-datasets.rst

       }
     }

-This particular example show two additional feature of the CSD model, namely, the :attr:`~csdmpy.csdm.CSDM.geographic_coordinate` and :attr:`~csdmpy.csdm.CSDM.tags`.
+This particular example illustrates two additional attributes of the CSD model, namely, the :attr:`~csdmpy.csdm.CSDM.geographic_coordinate` and :attr:`~csdmpy.csdm.CSDM.tags`.
 The `geographic_coordinate` described the location where the CSDM file was last serialized.
-You may access this attribute through
+You may access this attribute through,

 .. doctest::

     >>> NMR_data.geographic_coordinate
     {'altitude': '238.9719543457031 m', 'longitude': '-83.05154573892345 °', 'latitude': '39.97968794964322 °'}

-Similarly, the `tags` attribute can be accessed through
+Similarly, the `tags` attribute can be accessed through,

 .. doctest::

     >>> NMR_data.tags
     ['13C', 'NMR', 'spectrum', 'ethanol']

-You may add additional tags to this list using `append` method of python list as
+You may add additional tags, if so desired, to this list using the `append` method of python's list class, such as

 .. doctest::